An SDHC Class 10 SD card with a write-speed capability of at least 40 MB/s and read-speed capability of at least 90MB/s is recommended.

 If you suspect the storage device's transfer speeds is affecting your data (such as inconsistent capture intervals), consider testing the storage device by following our guide: How to Test a Storage Device Using a MicaSense Sensor?

-As of March 2020, there is an additional consideration when using SDXC cards with macOS.
+With RedEdge firmware v.7.0.0 or lower, there is an additional consideration when using SDXC cards with macOS.
 You will need to use Disk Utility to reformat the card to `MS-DOS (FAT)` before it can be used with the camera.
 If not, you may risk the data written to the SD card by the camera being unreadable from a Mac.
+It will, however, still be readable by a Windows PC.